 It helps to live in an area with a lot of pools, and somewhere that’s warm year-round, like Florida or Arizona.
 You’ll need to get all the appropriate equipment, from filters to cleaning chemicals, brushes, hoses, buckets, nets and more.
 Finally, enroll yourself in a two-day course to be trained and certified as a pool cleaning technician.
 All this done, you can start offering your services online while you build your website and launch your new pool cleaning business.

-All of us could use a bit of Marie Kondo now and then, which is why the US home organization market has doubled in the past 15 years to $12 billion and is still seeing steady growth.
-If you have a knack for organization, you should know that right now is an excellent time to start your own organizing business.
+We all need a bit of Marie Kondo now and then, which is why the US home organization market has doubled in the past 15 years to $12 billion and is still seeing steady growth.
+If you have a knack for organizing, right now is an excellent time to start your own business.
 You could work from home for a minimal investment and make good money while helping people go from chaos to calm.

 Some professional organizers focus on closets, others on garages and storage spaces, while still others focus on at-home workspaces.
 Some organizers even go corporate and help businesses organize their desk set-up, filing systems and office supplies.
 It’s important to establish the services you’ll offer before you begin your marketing efforts.
 Once you know which type of organizing you’d like to do, you could start offering your services on a platform like Angie’s List and start helping people simplify their lives.
 Ahhh, I feel less stressed already.

-There are no hard and fast rules when it comes to dry cleaning your clothes.
-Some have their formal suits or gowns dry cleaned after the third wear while others do it after five or six wears.
-One thing is sure, though — as the economy improves and more social gatherings are held, the $8 billion dry cleaning industry is expected to bounce back from decline in the last two years.
-It would be wise to start your dry cleaning business now and position yourself for success.
+There are no hard and fast rules when it comes to dry cleaning.
+Some people have their suits or gowns dry cleaned after the third wear while others do it after five or six.
+One thing is for sure, though — as the economy improves and more social gatherings are held, the $8 billion dry cleaning industry is bouncing back!
+So now’s a great time to start your dry cleaning business and position yourself for success.

-Before you get started, it is important to identify your target market and decide what services you’re going to offer.
-Besides individual consumers and corporate clients, other potential customers include hotels, restaurants and hospitals.
+Before you get started, it is important to identify your target market and decide which services you’ll offer.
+Besides individual and corporate clients, other potential customers include hotels, restaurants and hospitals.
 You could provide full-service laundering and dry cleaning services as well as special services for certain types of garments such as fur, leather and suede.
 Once you’ve complied with all legal and regulatory requirements, you should embark on a marketing campaign to promote your business.

 Is there anything more satisfying than a handwritten letter?
 It’s no surprise that in this virtual age of e-invites and Facebook events, the use of physical paper is in decline.
 Yet somehow, stationery is holding strong, still a $6 billion US industry that offers real opportunity for the savvy entrepreneur.